 Baby raccoons, also called kits, need to stay close to their mother for the first few months of life.

-Employees must have pulled a sack of mulch off the top of the pallet, and discovered the cuddled-up critters inside!
+An employee pulled a sack of mulch off the top of the pallet, and discovered the cuddled-up critters inside!

 The clever raccoons had burrowed their way into a hollow at the center of the pallet.
 It looks like they also opened up a pack or two of mulch to make their nest.